DSIN-INSA-Strasbourg/Hermes-doc/content/4. Examples/41. Single datasource/_index.md

             srv_lastname: "{{ LASTNAME | title}}"
             srv_mail: MAIL

-    SRVUserPasswords: # Settings for SRVUserPasswords's data type
+    SRVUserPasswords: # Settings for SRVUserPasswords data type
-      primarykeyattr: srv_user_id # Attribute's name that will be used as primary key
+      primarykeyattr: srv_user_id # Attribute name that will be used as primary key

-      # Integrity constraints between datamodel's type, in Jinja.
+      # Integrity constraints between datamodel type, in Jinja.
       # WARNING : could be very slow, keep it as simple as possible, and focused upon
       # primary keys
       # Jinja vars available are '_SELF' : the current object, and every types declared